shoelace-style/shoelace/source/docs/forms.md

 ### Validation

-Form controls can be made valid or invalid using the `input-valid` and `input-invalid` modifiers.
-It’s better to apply modifiers to the surrounding `input-field` so labels will be styled as well, but modifiers can be applied directly to form controls as needed.
+A form control can be made valid or invalid by adding the `input-valid` or `input-invalid` modifiers to the surrounding `input-field`.

 ```html
 <div class="input-field input-valid">